vinnu382910/Capitals-App/README.md

-In this project, let's build a **Capitals App** by applying the concepts we have learned till now.
+let's build a **Capitals App**.

+Click Here For Demo :- https://capitalappvin.ccbp.tech/

 ### Refer to the image below: